nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 - First do a dryrun with the `-n` flag to check the Snakemake structure is set up correctly
 - Work iteratively (get each rule working before moving onto the next)
 - File paths are relative to the Snakefile
+- Run your workflow from where your Snakefile is
-- Visualise your workflow by creating a DAG (diagram of jobs) or a rulegraph
+- Visualise your workflow by creating a DAG (diagram of jobs), a rulegraph or filegraph
 - Use the `--use-conda` flag when using conda to install software in your workflow
 - Snakemake is lazy...
   - It will only do something if it hasn't already done it
   - It will pick up where it left off, rather than run the whole workflow again
   - It *won't* do any steps that aren't necessary to get to the target files defined in `rule: all`
 - `input:` `output:` `log:` and `threads:` directives need to be called in the `shell` directive
-- Use `&> {log}` in the shell command to capture your log files
+- Use `&> {log}` (or something similar) in the shell command to capture your log files
-- Organise your log files with rulenames and sample name
+- Organise your log files by naming them after the rule that was run and sample that was analysed
 - You don't need to specify all the target files in `rule all:`, the final file in a given chain of tasks will suffice
-- We can massively speed up our analyses by running them in parallel
+- We can massively speed up our analyses by running your sampled in parallel

 ---